-Insufficient accounting records of certain subsidiaries of the GroupAs explained in the section entitled "Voluntary winding up and de-consolidation of the PRC business" in note 2(c) to the consolidated financial statements, the Newlyup and de-consolidation of the PRC business" in note 2(c) to the consolidated financial statements, the Newly-Constituted Board advised that since the departure of certain former key management personnel who were responsible for the operational, financial and accounting matters of the PRC business subsidiary, HY China Investment Company Limited ("HY China"), a whollyowned subsidiary of the Company and its subsidiaries (the "HY China Group") in 2020, who the Group were unable to contact after their departure, the Company has retained the basic business records of the HY China Group, including but not limited to management accounts, ledgers and sub-ledgers accounts, certain vouchers, bank statements, certain agreements and documentation (collectively referred to as the "Basic Records"), that were left behind by the former management and accounting departments of the HY China Group as far as possible.
+Disclaimer of opinion/conclusion Basis of disclaimer Actions taken/to be taken Insufficient accounting records of certain subsidiaries of the Group As explained in the section entitled "Voluntary winding up and de-consolidation of the PRC business" in note 2(c) to the consolidated financial statements, the Newly- Constituted Board advised that since the departure of certain former key management personnel who were responsible for the operational, financial and accounting matters of the PRC business subsidiary, HY China Investment Company Limited ("HY China"), a wholly- owned subsidiary of the Company and its subsidiaries (the "HY China Group") in 2020, who the Group were unable to contact after their departure, the Company has retained the basic business records of the HY China Group, including but not limited to management accounts, ledgers and sub-ledgers accounts, certain vouchers, bank statements, certain agreements and documentation (collectively referred to as the "Basic Records"), that were left behind by the former management and accounting departments of the HY China Group as far as possible.
 The Basic Records were not considered to be of a sufficient level for audit purposes.
 More specific business records and supporting explanations of the HY China Group's accounting records were needed for audit, including but not limited to, (i) certain supporting documents of certain business transactions, such as invoices, receipts and purchase orders; (ii) detailed explanation of the accounting entries made (collectively, the "Specific Records").
-In the absence of the Specific Records of the HY China Group following the departure of certain former key management personnel in 2020, the Newly-Constituted Board considered that they could only use their best endeavor to preserve the books and records that were left behind by the former management and the accounting department and they were unable to determine whether these Specific Records were complete in the first place, and they had no other access to such Specific Records despite they have taken all reasonable steps and have used their best endeavor to locate such Specific Records.

-Matters relating to disclaimer of insufficient accounting records of certain subsidiaries of the Group will be resolved upon the formal appointment of provisional liquidators of HY China at which the Group will cease to have control over HY China Group, which will be deconsolidated from the Group during the year ending 31 March 2023.

-Based on the discussion with the Auditor, in view of the above de-consolidation to be happened during the year ending 31 March 2023, it is expected that

-- an unqualified opinion will be issued on the consolidated statement of financial position of the remaining subsidiaries which engaged in provision of steel and metal engineering services and sale of steel and metal products ("Retained Group") as at 31 March 2023, with a disclaimer of opinion on the consolidated statement of profit or loss and other comprehensive income and statement of cash flows of the Retained Group for the year ending 31 March 2023. - a qualified opinion will be issued on the consolidated financial statements of the Retained Group for the year ending 31 March 2024 as a result of the disclaimer opinion on the comparative figures and for the year ending 31 March 2023 and unqualified opinion will be issued for the consolidated financial statements for the year ended 31 March 2025.
+In the absence of the Specific Records of the HY China Group following the departure of certain former key management personnel in 2020, the Newly-Constituted Board considered that they could only use their best endeavor to preserve the books and records that were left behind by the former management and the accounting department and they were unable to determine whether these Specific Records were complete in the first place, and they had no other access to such Specific Records despite they have taken all reasonable steps and have used their best endeavor to locate such Specific Records Matters relating to disclaimer of insufficient accountin records of certain subsidiaries of the Group will be resolved upon the formal appointment of provisional liquidators of HY China at which the Group will cease thave control over HY China, which will be deconsolidated from the Group during the year ending 3 March 2023.
+Based on the discussion with the Auditor, in view of thabove de-consolidation happened during the year ending 31 March 2023, it is expected that an unqualified opinion will be issued on th consolidated statement of financial position of the remaining subsidiaries which engaged in provision of steel and metal engineering service and sale of steel and metal products ("Retainee Group") as at 31 March 2023, with a disclaime of opinion on the consolidated statement of cash flows of th Retained Group for the year ending 31 March 2023. a qualified opinion will be issued on th consolidated financial statements of the Retainee Group for the year ending 31 March 2023. a qualified opinion will be issued on th consolidated financial statements of the Retainee Group for the year ending 31 March 2024 as result of the disclaimer opinion on the consolidated financial statements of the consolidated financial statements for the year ending 31 March 2023 and unqualified opinion will be issued for the consolidated financial statements for the year ending 31 March 2023 and unqualified opinion will be issued for the consolidated financial statements for the year ending 31 March 2025.